SevenDL/datav/intl.en-US/User Guide/Advanced skills/DataV proxy configuration in Linux.md

 ## Configure the database {#section_e1t_xfc_yfb .section}

-1. [Database whitelist settings](reseller.en-US/User Guide/Manage data sources/Database whitelist settings.md#)and authorize remote connections.
+1. [Database whitelist settings](intl.en-US/User Guide/Manage data sources/Database whitelist settings.md#) and authorize remote connections.
 2. In the DataVProxy-v0.3.2 folder, implement `vim config.js`, open config.js, and add a database to the database filed , as shown in the following example.

     ```